Parsifal-M/Parsifal-M/README.md

 - 👀 Software Engineering, (Dev)Ops.
 - 👨‍💻 I really enjoy Go, I want to learn more Rust and become more familiar with some Front-end Stuff to be a bit more "Full Stack".
 - 🤩 Want to use more Go.
-- 🐧 I love Linux, I use Fedora.
 - 💞️ I'd love to help you out on your open source projects!
-- ☁️ I can do some cloud stuff.
 - :godmode: Need more stickers for my laptop.

 ## What I Like to Work With